Mahmud I: Family

-Are know eleven consorts of Mahmud I, but he had no children by any of them (just as his heir, his younger half-brother Osman III, who also remained childless), despite a reign of twenty-four years.
-This is why Sakaoğlu, a Turkish historian, speculates that Mahmud may have suffered castration during his years of imprisonment in Kafes.
+There are eleven known consorts of Mahmud I, but he had no children by any of them (just as his heir, his younger half-brother Osman III, who also remained childless), despite a reign of twenty-four years.
+This is why Sakaoğlu, a Turkish historian, speculates that Mahmud may have been castrated during his years of imprisonment in Kafes.

 The known consorts of Mahmud I are: